I Love Walking In France

 Twelfth-century Église de Perse at the entrance to Espalion

-This beautiful church was built during the eleventh and twelfth centuries and has been an important stop along the Chemin de Saint-Jacques since that time.
-It was the parish church for 400 years until the construction of the much grander church of Saint-Jean-Baptiste in the sixteenth century.
+This beautiful church was built during the eleventh and twelfth centuries and holds the relics of a local saint, Hilarian, who was decapitated by the Sarrazins in the eighth century. Église de Perse was the parish church for 400 years until the construction of the much grander church of Saint-Jean-Baptiste in the sixteenth century.

 Records show that the bridge existed in 1060 and for many years boasted three towers and a drawbridge.
 At one time it housed around twenty shops and was a busy marketplace.
 It is now closed to traffic but in May, it still carries herds of cattle to summer pastures during Transhumance.